Vietnam.vn - Nền tảng quảng bá Việt Nam

 The announcement came a day after China formally imposed provisional anti-dumping measures on imports of spirits from the EU, targeting French brands including Hennessy and Remy Martin, days after the 27-nation bloc voted to impose tariffs on Chinese-made electric vehicles (EVs).

-As Beijing accused Brussels of “blatant protectionism”, Mr Eskelund urged Chinese authorities to look at the bigger picture and seriously examine European concerns about the government’s policies.
+As Beijing accused Brussels of “blatant protectionism”, Mr Eskelund urged Chinese authorities to look at the bigger picture and seriously examine European concerns about the government ’s policies.

-Chinese government data shows that producer prices – the cost of goods at the factory gate – have fallen for 23 consecutive months, leaving companies with no choice but to export their products abroad.
+Chinese government data shows that producer prices – the cost of goods at the factory gate – have fallen for 23 consecutive months, leaving companies with no choice but to export their products overseas.

-This has led to a surge in imports of high-tech goods into Europe, which by Western standards is relatively open to Chinese products.
+This has led to a surge in imports of high-tech goods into Europe, which, by Western standards, is relatively open to Chinese products.

 Beijing's stock market continued to fall after data on economic stimulus measures released failed to meet expectations, leaving many investors indifferent to the Asian country's growth prospects.